Born under the sign of Ophiuchus?

 When and where to locate Ophiuchus

 This rather large constellation fills the area of sky to the north of the constellation Scorpius the Scorpion and to the south of the constellation Hercules the Hero.
 If you’re familiar with Scorpius’ brightest star Antares, try star-hopping to Ophiuchus from this ruddy gem of a star.
+The head of Ophiuchus is marked by the star Rasalhague (Alpha Ophiuchi).

 Deep-sky objects in Ophiuchus